mah0x211/lua-llsocket/README.md

 ### bytes = iov:consume( bytes )

-remove data for the specified number of bytes.
+delete the specified number of bytes of data.

 - **Parameters**
     - `bytes:number`: number of bytes.